cvs-health/testaro/README.md

 A _job_ is an object containing instructions for Testaro.

-A _report_ is an object containing a job, with added properties describing the results from Testaro running the job.
+A _report_ is a job with added properties describing the results from Testaro running the job.

 ### Jobs